natehessler/Capstone/README.md

 - Responsive design for mobile and desktop

 ## Tech Stack
-- Frontend: Vanilla JavaScript with HTML-literal templating
+- Frontend: JavaScript with HTML-literal templating
 - CSS: Custom styling with responsive design
 - Backend: Node.js with Express
 - Database: MongoDB with Mongoose